UtrechtUniversity/irods-uu-microservices/README.md

 Miscellaneous iRODS microservices developed or modified by Utrecht University.

 ## Included microservices
-Developed at Utrecht University:
+Originally developed at Utrecht University:
-  * msiRegisterEpicPID: API call to register an Epic PID
+  * msiPutEpicPID: API call to register an Epic PID

 ## Installation
 iRODS UU microservices can be installed using the packages provided on the